-Goodwill of \$1,324,142 was derived from consolidating WCI effective January 1, 2014, and \$102,040 of goodwill related to the 1999 acquisition of a 50% interest in WCI.
-The Company accounts for its Goodwill in accordance with FASB ASC 350, "Intangibles - Goodwill and Other," which requires the Company to test goodwill for impairment annually or whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable, rather than amortize.
-Goodwill impairment tests consist of a comparison of each reporting unit's fair value with its carrying value.
-Impairment exists when the carrying amount of goodwill exceeds the implied fair value for each reporting unit.
-To estimate the fair value, management used valuation techniques which included the discounted value of estimated future cash flows.
-The evaluation of impairment requires the Company to make assumptions about future events and circumstances change.
+Goodwill of \$1,324,142 was derived from consolidating WCI effective January 1, 2014, and \$102,040 of goodwill was derived from the 1999 acquisition of a 50% interest in WCI.
+In accordance with ASC 350, "Intangibles-Goodwill and Other," goodwill and other intangible assets with indefinite lives are no longer subject to amortization but are tested for impairment annually or whenever events or changes in circumstances indicate that the asset might be impaired.

+The Company reviews the goodwill allocated to each of our reporting units for possible impairment annually as of December 31 and whenever events or changes in circumstances indicate carrying amount may not be recoverable.
+In the impairment test, the Company measures the recoverability of goodwill by comparing a reporting unit's carrying amount, including goodwill, to the estimated fair value of the reporting unit.
+If the carrying amount of a reporting unit is in excess of its fair value, the Company recognizes an impairment charge equal to the amount in excess.
+To estimate the fair value, management uses valuation techniques which included the discounted value of estimated future cash flows.
+The evaluation of impairment requires the Company to make assumptions about future cash flows over the life of the asset being evaluated.
+These assumptions require significant judgment and are subject to change as future events and circumstances change.
 Actual results may differ from assumed and estimated amounts.
-Management determined that no impairment write-downs were required as of December 31, 2020 and 2019.
+Management determined that no impairment write-downs were required as of December 31, 2021 and 2020.